gilesknap/mciwb/main/_sources/tutorials/01-intro.rst.txt

         https://www.minecraft.net/en-us/download

-For Windows an Mac users, the links for you are on the above page under the heading "NEED A DIFFERENT FLAVOR?".

 Microsoft has now bundled the Java and Bedrock editions together.
-We are using the Java edition because that lets you easily set up your own Minecraft Server so multiple players can join the same world.
+We are using the Java edition here but this project could be adapted to work fir either.

 Visual Studio Code
 ------------------